 Signs of long-term abuse:

-An active workplace drug testing policy can play a vital role in helping to identify drug misuse by employees and, beyond the obvious safety aspects, it can have additional benefits for a business and its employees.
+An active workplace drug testing policy can play a vital role in helping to identify drug misuse by employees and, beyond the obvious safety aspects, it can have additional benefits for a business and its staff.
 Absenteeism and compromised productivity can be reduced, while organisations can also take steps to support employees with drug problems to help them get the treatment they need.

 Please note that the information contained in this blog is intended to provide an introduction to recognising signs of possible drug use and is not an exhaustive list.
 For more detailed information and advice visit the FRANK website or NHS Choices.